 - To put resource behind a partnership group that looks at staff welfare and brings together new initiatives and existing best practice – for example, protected time for continuing professional development (CPD).

-Health unions have also secured a commitment from the Welsh Government that should any further funding from central government become available, it will reopen pay discussions.
-The initial offer from the Welsh Government would have been worth in the region of £10 million, but after the negotiations the improved offer is now in the region of £27 million.
+Health unions have also secured a commitment from the Welsh government that should any further funding from central government become available, it will reopen pay discussions.